 - Did your new apprentice unintentionally let slop infiltrate and dry up items in your staging area?

 "Use the right kind of cleaning procedures for the specific masonry materials being being cleaned."

 You have two choices: Throw out sound tools or clean and restore them.
 You invest a lot in tools and equipment.
 Save money by taking care of them.
 Clean tools work better with better results.

 Masonry instructor Kreh notes: "As soon as tools and equipment are no longer being used, they should be washed off with water to remove all concrete.
 If left to harden, the concrete is difficult to remove and can rust or pit the metal parts."
 That's when a concrete dissolver helps.

 After spraying the solution foams up.
 Chemical components break up concrete and mortar by separating the bonds that hardened it in the first place.

 Given enough dwell time (15–30 minutes), simply wipe or rinse off any mushy remains.
 Especially caked splotches might need a second try.
 Repeat the process before the first attempt dries.

 Where Does It Work?

-On tools, equipment, vehicles and non-concrete places that accidentally get smudged with concrete splashes and mortar smears.
+It works on tools, equipment, vehicles, and non-concrete places that accidentally get smudged with concrete splashes and mortar smears.
 Here are some examples:

 Wherever Concrete or Mortar Might Harden